invoice-observer/.github/profile/README.md

 ### [Invoice Monitoring](https://github.com/invoice-observer/invoice-monitoring-cli/blob/main/README.md)

-A .NET console application that subscribes to invoice events from RabbitMQ (e.g., `invoice.added`, `invoice.updated`, `invoice.deleted`), consumes messages from CloudAMQP or local RabbitMQ, and pretty-prints JSON payloads for monitoring and auditing.
+A .NET console application that subscribes to invoice events from RabbitMQ `invoice.added`, `invoice.updated`, `invoice.deleted`, consumes messages from CloudAMQP or local RabbitMQ, and pretty-prints JSON payloads for monitoring and auditing.

 ## License